ioof-holdings/redux-dynostore/packages/redux-dynostore-core/README.md

 store.attachReducers({ 'some.path.to': dynamicReducer }, { stateHandler: customStateHandler })
 ```

 The `stateHandler` option is used to modify the behaviour of `dynamicReducers` when interacting with the state tree.
-They can be used to optimize for different goals, such as accuracy or performace, or to support alternative state structures, such as [`ImmutableJS`](<(http://facebook.github.io/immutable-js/docs/#/)>).
+They can be used to optimize for different goals, such as accuracy or performance, or to support alternative state structures, such as [`ImmutableJS`](<(http://facebook.github.io/immutable-js/docs/#/)>).

 State handlers are provided as an object with the following functions: